unff/ebayplaygroundrebuild/README.md

 <pre>

-REFRESH token is the long-lives one used to generate new access tokens
+REFRESH token is the long-lived one used to generate new ACCESS tokens which last for 7200 seconds (2 hr)

 REFACTOR: Any call to an Angular process should hinge on whether we are running in Electron or not. ngx-electron has such a flag.
 Will eventually want an external token API for non-Electron web app.